You need a Cervical Screening Test if:

 Age 70-74: Your exit test

-If you’re aged between 70 and 74, you’ll be invited to have a final Cervical Screening Test, called an exit test.
-If this Cervical Screening Test is normal and there is no HPV, you won’t need to attend further screening.
+If you are aged between 70 and 74, you will be invited to have a final Cervical Screening Test, called an exit test.
+If this Cervical Screening Test is normal and there is no HPV, you will not need to attend further screening.

 Information for women aged 18-24

-If you’re aged between 18 and 24 and have already had a Pap test, you might be confused about when you should have cervical screening.
+If you are aged between 18 and 24 and have already had a Pap test, you might be confused about when you should have cervical screening.

-If you’ve had any abnormal Pap test results, you should talk to your doctor about what to do next.
+If you have had any abnormal Pap test results, you should talk to your doctor about what to do next.

-If you’ve had normal Pap test results so far, it is safe to wait until you’re 25 to have your first Cervical Screening Test.
+If you have had normal Pap test results so far, it is safe to wait until you are 25 to have your first Cervical Screening Test.

 Why has the starting age for cervical screening changed?